-Statistical programs (§3.4) should be explicitly declared and described in the technical justification.
+Statistical programs (§3.6) should be explicitly declared and described in the technical justification.

 The technical justification should include a data analysis plan.
-Description of the IRAC pipeline can be found in Spitzer Observer's Manual-Warm Mission and the IRAC Instrument Handbook.
+A description of the IRAC pipeline can be found in Spitzer Observer's Manual-Warm Mission and the IRAC Instrument Handbook.